Teen Resiliency Corps (TRC)

 Supervising & Project Management

-Leads a 4-member TRC team, completing projects such as tree care, maintenance, and other natural resource management projects.
+Leads the TRC team, completing projects such as tree care, maintenance, and other natural resource management projects.

 Works cooperatively with other staff and project partners to carry out work plans.
 Organizes work within the group to maximize safety, project completion, team development, and individual contribution.